uo-ec607/lectures/14-gce/14-gce.md

 ## Open your .Renviron file
 usethis::edit_r_environ()
 ```
 in RStudio.
 (You can also open and edit it manually in your preferred text editor.)
-Now, add the following lines your file.
+Now, add the following lines to the file.
 Make sure you adjust the file path and variable strings as required!

 ```bash
 ## Change these to your reflect your own path and project locations